Youth Community Support Program

 The program consists of two components:

-- Community-based intervention is available for up to 15 youth and their caregivers at any given time.
-The community component supports youth in family-based care, as well as supporting the successful transition of the youth back to the community from the residential setting or acute inpatient mental health setting.
+- Community-based intervention: Available for up to 15 youth, ages 13-18 (must be 17 at time of referral) and their caregivers at any given time.
+The community component supports youth in family-based care, as well as supporting the successful transition of the youth back to the community from the campus-based setting or acute inpatient mental health setting.

 This program is provided in partnership with Alberta Health Services.